 Natural language processing (NLP) APIs are used to analyze and classify text much more efficiently and accurately than even humans could.

-Sign up to MonkeyLearn and try our SaaS API for free, or check out our various plans – from team to business and one-off plans.
-When you’re ready to get started with NLP, APIs are extremely helpful to integrate natural language processing software into your existing systems and tools.
+When you're ready to get started with NLP, APIs are extremely helpful to integrate natural language processing software into your existing systems and tools.